Darcyddx/Active-Vision/Documentation/Scrum/April/17_April.md

 ## What am I doing next?

 - Annotate some new dataset and check all the format, well-prepared for the model training.

+### Zhiyuan Lu

+## What have I done?

+- Based on player detection results (bounding box information), figure out how to crop players from image and scale to 256 * 192
+- Write python code for affine transformation

+## What am I doing next?

+- Test the code for player cropping.